radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 There are two main design approaches to creating identity views.
  1. Using an LDAP proxy approach, where the identity view deployed in RadiantOne represents an exact hierarchy (or specific sub-branch) of an existing LDAP directory data source.
 With this view design approach you are limited to the exact hierarchical structure of the existing directory store backend.
  2. Using a model-driven approach, where the identity view deployed in RadiantOne can be designed based on the metadata extracted from existing identity sources.
 With this view design approach you have infinite flexibility and can create relatively flat views, or very complex hierarchies.
+Use the model-driven approach to create identity views from LDAP, JDBC-accessible data sources and Custom data sources.

 ## LDAP Proxy Views Overview